Our Passion

 Executive Vice President and Chief of Staff

-Prior to NYCEDC, Jennifer served as the Senior Deputy Director of the Office of Intergovernmental Relations at the New York City Housing Authority (NYCHA), where she was responsible for advancing NYCHA's legislative priorities and public policies, as well as managing interdepartmental agency initiatives.
-Jennifer previously served as a Legislative Policy Analyst in the New York City Council under former Speakers Christine Quinn and Melissa Mark-Viverito, where she worked to enact the passage of key legislation, including IDNYC.
-Jennifer is an alumna of Siena College and lives with her partner on the Lower East Side.
+Prior to her tenure at NYCEDC, Jennifer served as the Senior Deputy Director of the Office of Intergovernmental Relations at the New York City Housing Authority (NYCHA).
+There, she advanced NYCHA's legislative priorities, public policies, and managed interdepartmental initiatives.
+Her career also includes serving as a Legislative Policy Analyst in the New York City Council under former Speakers Christine Quinn and Melissa Mark-Viverito, where she contributed to the enactment of key legislation, including IDNYC.

 Elizabeth T. Arnaiz, AIA